- Adults (from ages 16 yrs)

 - Artwork to be representative of the dignity of Islam.

 - No depictions in any shape or form of Allah, Prophets, Angels or anything else prohibited in Islam

 - No depictions of facial features of animals or humans.
-Outline and forms are fine.
+Abstracts forms and outlines are fine.

 - All mediums of fine art paintings, calligraphy, photography, ceramics, quilting, metal and woodwork, collages and any other unique ideas are welcome.

 - Artwork must be ready for display.
 Please see guidelines on framing and measurements